avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-21-9-launch-sample-app.md

 {:.steps}

-The sample application is in the folder **SampleApp/src** in the **build** directory.
-There is a shell script to start it with the correct options called **startsample.sh**.
-To see how it is being started, you can navigate to the build directory and use **cat** to view the contents :
+The sample application is in the folder */home/pi/avs-sdk/build/SampleApp/src*.
+You should see a shell script to start it called **startsample.sh**.
+To see how it is being started, you can use your Terminal to navigate to the build directory and use **cat** to view the contents :

 `cd /home/pi/avs-sdk/build/SampleApp/src
 cat startsample.sh